-the prosecutions or, as discussed above,318 through the controversial practice of universal jurisdiction.
-Because no singular regulatory regime has emerged in the area of international criminal law to encompass all actors, international and specialized tribunals as well as domestic courts have been free to accept or reject the ICC's decisions.
+tribunals as well as domestic courts have been free to accept or reject the ICC's decisions.
 These various judicial bodies adjudicating international criminal law violations form part of an emerging regime complex.
 The proposed creation of the regional criminal court in Africa would expand the regime complex and will likely further magnify the institutional fragmentation of international criminal law.

-The existence of institutional fragmentation and incoherence are evidenced by the lack of any meaningful connections between the regional criminal tribunal and the ICC despite their coverage of similar issue areas.
-The Malabo Protocol, although clearly influenced heavily by the Rome Statute, does not address the relationship between the ICC and the regional criminal tribunal.
-Instead, the Malabo Protocol discusses the tribunal's complementary relationship with national courts, and the courts of regional economic communities within Africa should they be given international criminal jurisdiction in the future.
-The AU adopted the Protocol for the regional criminal court after the Rome Statute came into force, yet it is completely silent on the ICC.
+The existence of institutional fragmentation and incoherence are evidenced by the lack of any meaningful connections between the regional criminal court and the ICC despite their coverage of similar issue areas.
+The Malabo Protocol, although clearly influenced heavily by the Rome Statute, does not address the relationship between the ICC and the regional criminal court.
+318 Instead, the Malabo Protocol discusses the court's complementary relationship with national courts and the courts of regional economic communities within Africa should they be given international criminal jurisdiction in the future.
+319 The AU adopted the Protocol for the regional criminal court after the Rome Statute came into force, yet it is completely silent on the ICC.
 The Malabo Protocol gives no indication of how the courts are to act in coordination with one another.
-This was not by happenstance as the drafters of the Protocol for the regional criminal court were very aware of the ICC.
+320 This was not by happenstance as the drafters of the Protocol for the regional criminal court were very aware of the ICC.
 As some scholars have noted, "actors will tend to shape their preferences and make their decisions within one elemental institution against the backdrop of the other institutions that form part of the process."

-b) Substantive Fragmentation & the Regional Criminal Court
+321 b.
+Substantive Fragmentation and the Regional Criminal Court

 The AU's action can be understood as an attempt to create a "strategic inconsistency" with the ICC.
-A strategic inconsistency occurs when actors in an existing regime that are dissatisfied with an earlier rule intentionally develop inconsistencies within the regime complex in the hope of changing the unfavorable rule.323 The regime complex literature predicts strategic inconsistency, but has not yet explained if and how a regime complex "settles" into a stable equilibrium, in which the regime's core objectives can be achieved.
-Strategic inconsistencies are meant to put pressure on an earlier rule or alter the earlier rule.324 I have already analyzed several examples of substantive fragmentation.
-For example, where the regional criminal tribunal has sought to create strategic inconsistencies with other international tribunals-including the expansion of the crimes deserving of regional, if not international attention,325 and the provision for corporate criminal liability.326 Another example of a rule that the regional criminal tribunal is putting pressure on or seeking to alter is the scope of official immunity.
-The AU raised the issue of immunity of State officials in its decision not to cooperate with the ICC regarding the arrest and
+A strategic inconsistency occurs when actors in an existing regime that are dissatisfied with an earlier rule intentionally develop inconsistencies within the regime complex in the hope of changing the unfavorable rule.
+The regime-complex literature predicts strategic inconsistency, but has not vet explained if and how a regime complex "settles" into a stable